DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 ### Likelihood Chart

-The chart below shows probability of success for the kinds of draws you will typically encounter at each DR. Note that Color or Suit match divide the liklihood by 2 and 4 respectively.
+The chart below shows probability of success for the kinds of draws you will typically encounter at each DR. Note that Color or Suit match divide the likelihood by 2 and 4 respectively.
 The final row notes the difference caused by drawing 2 cards at Upper or Lower Hand.
 At the ends, there isn't much of an impact, but can increase or decrease the probability by as much as 25% for a DR 3 check.